codr7/lila/README.md

 $ dist/lila
 lila

-Press Return on empty row to evaluate, empty input clears stack.
+Press Return on empty row to evaluate.

   * 6 7